 3. Privatization drains money from VA health care to the for-profit hospital industry

 Expanding the privatization program means diverting funding dedicated to the VA to do more research and provide care for veterans into the pockets of private hospitals and investors whose bottom line is not veterans’ best care.
-There are 46,000 vacancies at the VA, but instead of making hiring a priority, Congress and the administration keep attacking VA workers’ pay and voice at work dismantle the VA and expand privatization.
+There are 46,000 vacancies at the VA, but instead of making hiring a priority, Congress and the administration keep attacking VA workers’ pay and voice at work as a way to dismantle the VA and expand privatization.

-“In Secretary own words, the VA is ‘seeing more patients than ever before, more quickly than ever before, and veterans are more satisfied with their care than they have been previously.’
+“In Secretary Wilkie’s own words, the VA is ‘seeing more patients than ever before, more quickly than ever before, and veterans are more satisfied with their care than they have been previously.’
 So why not build on that instead of crippling the agency financially?” asked AFGE National Veterans Affairs Council President Alma Lee, who represents 250,000 workers at the VA.
 “We know there is less access to care in the private sector, and that care is inferior to the specialized treatments offered at the VA.
 So why the rush to push veterans out the door to wait in line at private providers ill-equipped for veterans’ unique needs?
 We must fill these vacancies before we do anything else.”

 Join our fight to stop this madness